Article Image

 Limitations

-Most widely followed system in the Indian bureaucracy, particularly in Group A services.
+The system is most widely followed in the Indian bureaucracy, particularly in Group A services.

 Example

-In the Indian Administrative Service (IAS), promotions to senior positions such as Joint Secretary or Additional Secretary often follow this balanced approach, where Annual Performance Appraisal Reports (APARs) and seniority both are considered.
+In the Indian Administrative Service (IAS), promotions to senior positions, such as Joint Secretary or Additional Secretary, often follow this balanced approach, where both APARs and seniority are considered

-In accordance with need for enhanced performance management and accelerated career development for high-impact officers, the government brought in the following major reforms in 2025.
+In accordance with the need for enhanced performance management and accelerated career development for high-impact officers, the government introduced the following major reforms in 2025.

-A government proposal had brought in Lateral Review Boards to accelerate promotions for outstanding performers.
-The aim is to identify and promote officers who have significantly contributed to flagship missions or reform programs, irrespective of the traditional time-bound promotion cycle.
+A government proposal had brought in lateral review boards to accelerate the promotion of outstanding performers.
+This study aims to identify and promote officers who have significantly contributed to flagship missions or reform programmes, irrespective of the traditional time-bound promotion cycle.

-A major reform included the AI-enabled digitalization of APARs, with error detection and fraud prevention capabilities.
-As per the DoP&T Circular of March 2025, all ministries were directed to process promotions through a centralized, transparent digital dashboard integrated with employee records, vigilance status, and training history.
+A major reform included the AI-enabled digitalisation of APARs with error detection and fraud prevention capabilities.
+As per the March 2025 DoP&T Circular, all ministries were directed to process promotions through a centralised, transparent digital dashboard integrated with employee records, vigilance status, and training history.

 Promotion Criteria in Practice

-Evaluates performance based on work output, behavior, punctuality, initiative, and integrity.
+Performance evaluation based on work output, behaviour, punctuality, initiative, and integrity.

-Constitutionally mandated bodies that examine the eligibility, records, and suitability of candidates for promotion.
+Constitutionally mandated bodies that examine candidates’ eligibility, records, and suitability for promotion.

-Include senior officers, subject experts, and representatives from DoP&T or UPSC (for central services).
+Include senior officers, subject experts, and DoP&T or UPSC representatives (for central services).

-Promotion cannot be processed without a clean vigilance record and certificate of integrity.
+Promotion cannot be processed without a clean vigilance record and an integrity certificate.

 Ensures that only officers with unblemished records are elevated.